shaldda/YHWH-Elohim/index.md

 - The word has/need unity, in order to operate - Gen 11
 - Confirmation of minimal 2 people - Gen 11
 - accomplishments - Gen 11
-- Promise - Whenever you speak out a word, there's a certain **promise** attached to it.
-You expect it to come to fullfillment
+- Promise - Whenever you speak out a word, there's a certain **promise** attached to it. expectation
 - You **passes** on the word, it can be **generations**
 - You have to understand the context
 ```